 Braised Beef Oxtail Tacos

 If you have suggestions for making Braised Beef Oxtail Tacos please come back and leave me a comment below with your feedback.
 Definitely take a photo of the dish and be sure to tag #foodfidelity so that I can see them.
 You can also keep up with my food exploits as well as original recipes!
 You can find me on Instagram, Facebook, Twitter, and Pinterest.
 If you like any of the music you find on the site, visit me at Spotify to find curated monthly playlists.

 For other another oxtails recipe try these Smoked Jerk Oxtails.

 Dope beats, fresh eats.
 Enjoy these delicious braised beef oxtail tacos!

-- 3 whole chile ancho seeds and stem removed see notes above
+- 3 whole ancho chile seeds and stem removed

 - 2 whole guajillo chile seeds and stem removed (see notes above)